yiri20/startup/README.md

   - In about.html, I added the application image.

 #### Start Up React
-10% Application Converted to Use React
--  The entire project has been converted to use React.
--  It utilizes React components, React Router, and React Hooks throughout the application.

 10% Bundled Using Vite
 -  The application is bundled using Vite for fast build times and an efficient development environment.